-In planning and performing our audit, we considered Charleston County Library's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Library's internal control over financial reporting.
+Management of the Library is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered the Library's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Library's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Library's internal control over financial reporting.